optilude/jira-cycle-extract/README.rst

         Domain: https://myserver.atlassian.net
         Username: myusername # If missing, you will be prompted at runtime
         Password: secret     # If missing, you will be prompted at runtime
+        Jira:                #List of key / value pairs that will be passed as options to jira as per https://jira.readthedocs.io/en/master/api.html#jira

     # What to search for?
     Criteria: